 1. The return address is the top element on the stack.
-In a small code model, the return address is 1 double word (32 bits)
+In a small code model, the return address is 1 double word (32 bits); in a big code model, the return address is 2 double words (64 bits).

 Register EBP is normally used to address arguments on the stack.
 Upon entry to the function, register EBP is set to point to the stack but before doing so we must save its contents.
 The following two instructions achieve this.